mars0i/pasta/README.md

 environment and die.
 Kind of like testing pasta by throwing it against the wall to see what sticks.

-k-snipes implement a certain kind of evolutionary  <a href="http://www.oxfordreference.com/view/10.1093/acref/9780199766444.001.0001/acref-9780199766444-e-3642?rskey=KrGgBD&result=1">K strategy</a>, while r-snipes implement a certain kind of evolutionary <a href="http://www.oxfordreference.com/view/10.1093/acref/9780199766444.001.0001/acref-9780199766444-e-6006?rskey=XfTY4o&result=1">r strategy</a>.
-(These terms are not always defined in precisely the same way.)
+As noted above, k-snipes implement a certain kind of evolutionary  <a href="http://www.oxfordreference.com/view/10.1093/acref/9780199766444.001.0001/acref-9780199766444-e-3642?rskey=KrGgBD&result=1">K strategy</a>, while r-snipes implement a certain kind of evolutionary <a href="http://www.oxfordreference.com/view/10.1093/acref/9780199766444.001.0001/acref-9780199766444-e-6006?rskey=XfTY4o&result=1">r strategy</a>.
+(These terms are not always defined in precisely the same ways.)

 Note that in this model, the K vs r strategies have nothing to do with K vs r selection in the sense of responding to having or not having